Avoid Dehydration This Summer: Your Digestive Tract Will Thank You!

 Steps to avoid dehydrationDrink water:

-drink water throughout the day to prevent dehydration or over-exhaustion.
+Drink water throughout the day to prevent dehydration or over-exhaustion.
 Use the color of your urine to guide if you’re hydrated enough — the clearer the better.

 Steps to avoid dehydrationEat hydrating foods:

-approximately 80 percent of hydration comes from liquids, while 20 percent comes from foods.
+Approximately 80 percent of hydration comes from liquids, while 20 percent comes from foods.
 Incorporating a variety of vegetables and fruits that naturally hydrate is a great way to avoid dehydration.
 Water-dense foods include celery, cucumbers, strawberries, and watermelon.

-Get Creative:
+Get creative:

-for some, drinking water is a tedious task.
+For some, drinking water is a tedious task.
 To add flavor without compromising hydration, consider infusing fruits and herbs or freezing fusions into healthy popsicles.

 Avoid alcohol and caffeine while outdoors:

-while an ice-cold cocktail might sound good on the beach, it won’t be as refreshing to your digestive tract.
+While an ice-cold cocktail might sound good on the beach, it won’t be as refreshing to your digestive tract.
 That’s because alcohol only dehydrates you more.
 Like alcohol, caffeine sucks the moisture out of you.
 On hot days, avoid it as much as possible, especially when combined with alcohol.

 Avoid “peak dehydration times”: